Multiflavor Mott insulators in quantum materials and ultracold atoms

-As we have remarked in Sec.~\ref{sec1}, a conventional and representative example of the Mott insulators with a large local Hilbert space is the one involving active orbital degrees of freedom.
-We start the review with these spin-orbital-based Mott insulators and their superexchange interactions.
+As we have remarked in Sec.~\ref{sec1}, a conventional and representative example of the multiflavor Mott insulators with a large and active local Hilbert space is the one involving active orbital degrees of freedom where the spin and orbital states play the role of the multiflavored local Hilbert space.
+Thus, we start the review with these spin-orbital-based Mott insulators and their superexchange interactions.

 The Anderson superexchange interaction for the spin degrees of freedom in the Mott insulators is widely accepted as the major mechanism for the antiferromagnetism~\cite{PhysRev.79.350}.
 Anderson's treatment was perturbative.
 The virtual exchange of the localized electrons from the neighboring sites through the high-order perturbation processes generates a Heisenberg interaction between the local spin moments.
 Anderson's original work was based on a single-band Hubbard model where only one orbital related band is involved, and Anderson's treatment could be well adjusted to include the orbitals from the intermediate anions.
 Insights from these calculations were summarized as the empirical Goodenough-Kanamori-Anderson (GKA) rules~\cite{goo63,1957PThPh..17..177K}.